anth12/inner-fire/_pages/eclectic-workshops.md

 Stretch and flex to open your physical body, promote Prana flow, calm your mind and release emotional holding inviting interoception and peace within.

-**Pre-class chat on yoga philosophical concepts 09:20-09:50 GMT**

-Join in or listen to ideas and wisdom from sages to science

 **Pranayama (Conscious breathing) from 09:30-10:30 GMT**

 Use breathing techniques to promote digestive, immune ,respiratory and cardio-vascular health plus cultivate a deeper awareness of our inner world.
 This class is also recorded if you wish to access it at another time.